 After the high and story arc heavy drama of A Good Man Goes To War and Let's Kill Hitler we have something much more domestic here in Night Terrors.
 A scared child and his struggling parents.
 Home on Earth.
 In a block of flats.
 All very Series One.

 And yet, despite this being a story about a scared child, no one seems fit to mention Amy, Rory and Melody Pond.
-It's not quite the elephant in the room but that's a pretty large quadruped in the building if you ask me.
+She is not quite the elephant in the room but that's a pretty large quadruped in the building if you ask me.
 But this is Doctor Who.
 People move on.

-It's rather nice, if a little New Who twee.
+It's rather nice if a little New Who twee.
 But then perhaps I'm just a cynical old Whovian.
 No, there's no perhaps about that.
 I AM a cynical old Whovian.
 In New Who, as Wet Wet Wet once said, "Love is all around."
 That love isn't always the romantic kind, although that's here in droves: Amy and Rory or The Doctor and River.* But what I've noticed with the Moff is that his era has a lot to say about parental love and its redeeming features.
-How much of that is the Moff himself and how much is his writer's personal proclivities I don't know.
-After all Night Terrors is a Mark Gatiss story (and I think my favourite Gatiss so far).
+How much of that is the Moff himself and how much are his writers' personal proclivities I don't know.
+After all Night Terrors is a Mark Gatiss story (and I think my favorite Gatiss so far).
 I may come on to talk about this another time or I may abandon it as the fruitless theorizing of a man with too much time on his hands.
 Who knows.
 Who.
 Knows.**

-Matt Smith gets my favourite bit though.
-His little speech to Alex (Daniel Mays) in the kitchen about George's cry for help crossing the Universe and the fact that monster's are real.
+Matt Smith gets my favorite bit though.
+His little speech to Alex (Daniel Mays) in the kitchen about George's cry for help crossing the Universe and the fact that monsters are real.
 Whilst I'm mentioning Daniel Mays credit to him for doing a lovely understated job as Alex.
 I used to put Daniel Mays in the same box as Danny Dyer but having seen him in this and Mojo I've decided that this is an unfair comparison.
 There's a nice vulnerability to Mays, which I've never really noticed in Dyer.
 It makes him ideal casting here.
 There's not much I can say about Emma Cunliffe as Claire as she doesn't get much to do but what she does do she does rather well.

 A little shout out (and I will never use that phrase again) for Leila Hoffman as Mrs Rossiter.
 A small part but nicely done.